Battle of Koziatyn: Opening moves

 The assault started on 25 April at 4 AM.
 The 9th Uhlan Regiment aided by elements of the 14th Uhlan Regiment and 4th Mounted Artillery Battalion crossed the Sluch river and formed the offensive's spearhead.
 They were followed by the remainder of the 14th Regiment, the 8th, 1st and 16th Uhlan Regiments, as well as the 2nd Light Cavalry Regiment and the 4th and 5th Mounted Artillery Regiments.
-Initially there was no contact with the enemy as the route lead through dense forests and the cavalry advanced in a fast pace, with the artillery much to the rear.
+Initially there was no contact with the enemy as the route led through dense forests and the cavalry advanced at a fast pace, with the artillery much to the rear.

 The first clashes occurred at 8 AM when the 9th Regiment reached the village of Prutivka (now Zhytomyr Oblast), from where it was attacked by the machine guns of a brigade of the Soviet 17th Cavalry Division (composed of the 94th and 100th Regiments, with 800 men at arms altogether).
 The commander of the 9th Regiment, Rotmistrz (Captain) Józef Dunin-Borkowski ordered his unit to assault the village.
 The 2nd squadron assaulted the village on foot, while the 1st squadron outflanked it from the south and was to attack from the rear.
-However the Polish assault failed and the Russians counter-attacked the Polish left wing with a cavalry charge.
+However, the Polish assault failed and the Russians counter-attacked the Polish left wing with a cavalry charge.
 However, two waves of Russian cavalry were repelled by Polish machine gun fire.
 The result was a stalemate, with neither side able to defeat the other.
 In order to sustain momentum, General Romer ordered his artillery to shell the village and the 14th Regiment to aid in the assault.
 This finally broke the Soviet defenses and allowed the Poles to advance.
 The Soviet forces withdrew to the south-east where they were intercepted by the 1st squadron of the 9th Regiment and forced to retreat further east.

 After half an hour of rest, the march was resumed.
-In the village of Tartak Cudnowski a company of Soviet engineers was surprised during construction work and surrendered almost without a shot fired.
-From there a patrol of 14th Regiment with an artillery platoon moved to secure the southern flank of forces along the Teterev river and a ford in the village of Nova Rudnya (now in Zhytomyr Oblast, Ukraine).
+In the village of Tartak Cudnowski, a company of Soviet engineers was surprised during construction work and surrendered almost without a shot fired.
+From there a patrol of the 14th Regiment with an artillery platoon moved to secure the southern flank of forces along the Teterev river and a ford in the village of Nova Rudnya (now in Zhytomyr Oblast, Ukraine).
 After another rest, at 5.30 PM the assault was resumed.
-Soon before midnight the Division reached the village of Rudnya and remained there for the rest of the night.
+Soon before midnight, the Division reached the village of Rudnya and remained there for the rest of the night.
 Since the enemy was expected to occupy the nearby village of Troyanivka (now Khmelnytskyi Oblast), the units were ordered to remain silent.
-During the first day of the offensive, Polish units advanced some 80 kilometers behind Soviet lines without alerting the enemy.
+During the first day of the offensive, Polish units advanced some 80 kilometres behind Soviet lines without alerting the enemy.